Brian's Guide to

 S‑Bahn (Schnellbahn/Stadtschnellbahn)

 Most urban regions in Germany have an ingenious suburban/regional train system called the S‑Bahn.
 These are rapid transit trains that run from the central city into the suburbs and/or outlying areas.
-S‑Bahn routes primarily run above ground, but in a few of the largest metropolitan areas, they run underground through the central city, often on a trunked corridor.
+S‑Bahn routes primarily run above ground, but in a few of the largest metropolitan areas, they run underground through the central city, often on a trunked corridor (Stammstrecke).
 In Berlin, most S‑Bahn lines are elevated through the city with the exception of the north-south corridor, which runs underground through central Berlin.

 In the smaller regions, the S‑Bahn is mostly a regional service.
 But in the large metropolitan areas, besides providing suburban service, the S‑Bahn also makes several stops in the central city area, providing service similar to the U‑Bahn or Stadtbahn.
 However, the stops along the S‑Bahn tend to be a bit further apart than those on the U‑Bahn or Stadtbahn, which can make the S‑Bahn a faster option for longer central city journeys.